tidyverse/tidyr/README.md

 ## Installation

-tidyr is not available from CRAN (yet!) but you can get it with:
+tidyr is available from [CRAN](http://cran.r-project.org/package=tidyr).

+The development version can be installed using:

 ```s
 # install.packages("devtools")